Q & A

 Can My Student Change Or Opt Out Of Their Meal Plan?

-Only returning students have the option of changing their meal plan during the first two weeks of the semester.
-If your student is looking to change their meal plan, they can visit the Dine On Campus at Lasell University website (go to Meal Plans, and select Meal Plan Change Request).
-The deadline to do this for the fall 2022 semester has not been released yet.
+Only sophomore, junior, and senior students have the option of changing their meal plan during the first two weeks of the semester.
+First year and transfer students must remain on their current meal plan for the entire academic year.
+If your student is looking to change their meal plan, please have them go to the Dine On Campus website, click on Meal Plans, then Resident Plans, and scroll down to Meal Plan Change Form.

 Returning students can only move to the next plan level.
 For example, if your student was in the Laser 19 plan last year, they can remain there or move to the Laser 14 plan.